kawasaki/pyscrlink/README.md

 # pyscrlink

-Pyscrlink is [Scratch-link](https://github.com/LLK/scratch-link) for Linux.
+Pyscrlink is a [Scratch-link](https://github.com/LLK/scratch-link) for Linux.
-Scratch-link is a software module which connects [Scratch](https://scratch.mit.edu/) and Bluetooth devices such as [micro:bit](https://microbit.org/).
-However, as of October 2020, it works only on Windows and MacOS, and cannot connect Scratch and micro:bit on Linux operating systems.
+Scratch-link is a software module which connects [Scratch](https://scratch.mit.edu/) to Bluetooth devices such as [micro:bit](https://microbit.org/).
+However, as of October 2020, it only works on Windows and MacOS, and Linux operating systems can not connect Scratch and micro:bit.

-Pyscrlink allows Linux OSes to connect Scratch and bluetooth devices.
-It uses Linux Bluetooth protocol stack [Bluez](http://www.bluez.org/) and its python interfaces [pybluez](https://github.com/pybluez/pybluez) to handle Bluetooth, and [bluepy](https://github.com/IanHarvey/bluepy) to handle Bluetooth Low Energy, or BLE, connections.
-It is confirmed that pyscrlink connects Scratch 3.0 and a micro:bit, Lego Mindstorms EV3, Lego WeDo and Lego Boost.
+Pyscrlink allows you to connect Scratch and bluetooth devices with the Linux OSes.
+It uses the Linux Bluetooth protocol stack [Bluez](http://www.bluez.org/) and its python interfaces [pybluez](https://github.com/pybluez/pybluez) to handle Bluetooth, and [bluepy](https://github.com/IanHarvey/bluepy) to handle Bluetooth Low Energy (BLE) connections.
+It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO Mindstorms EV3, LEGO WeDo, LEGO Boost and Intelino Smart Train.

-Pyscrlink requires python version 3.6 and later to use websockets.
+To use websockets, pyscrlink requires python version 3.6 or later.
 If your system has python older than version 3.6, install newer version.
-If your Linux system has explicit command names python3 and pip3 for python version 3, use them in the instructions below.
+If your system has python 3 explicit command names python3 and pip3, use them in the steps below.

-Pyscrlink started in 2019 as "bluepy-scratch-link", which was a small work only for micro:bit and bluepy for BLE connections.
-After many contributions, it expanded coverage to other devices and pybluez for Bluetooth connections.
-The name "bluepy-scratch-link" was misleading that it indicate that it would depend only on bluepy.
-As of October 2020, the project was renamed from "bluepy-scratch-link" to "pyscrlink" to avoid the confusion.
+Pyscrlink was launched in 2019 as "bluepy-scratch-link".
+This was a small task dedicated to micro:bit and bluepy for BLE connection.
+After many contributions, it expanded coverage to pybluez with other devices for Bluetooth connectivity.
+It was misleading that the name "bluepy-scratch-link" indicates that it depends only on bluepy.
+As of October 2020, name of the project has been changed from "bluepy-scratch-link" to "pyscrlink" to avoid confusion.

 Confirmed Environments
 ----------------------
 The instructions below was confirmed with following devices and distros.
 Trial with other distros and feed-backs will be appreciated.

-The pyscrlink (former bluepy-scratch-link) was confirmed with following devices, Linux distros and browsers.
+Pyscrlink was confirmed with following devices, Linux distros and browsers.

 Devices:
-* micro:bit by @kawasaki
+* micro:bit
-* Lego Mindstorm EV3: by @chrisglencross

 Linux distros:
-* Arch Linux by @kawasaki
+* Arch Linux
-* elementary OS 5.0 Juno by @kawasaki
+* elementary OS 5.1 Hera
-* Raspbian by @chirsglencross

 Browsers:
+* FireFox
+* Chromium

+It was reported that pyscrlink (former bluepy-scratch-link) working with following devices and Linux distros.

+Devices:
+* LEGO Mindstorm EV3 by @chrisglencross
+* LEGO WeDo by @zhaowe, @KingBBQ
+* LEGO Boost by @laurentchar, @miguev, @jacquesdt
-* FireFox by @kawasaki
+* Intelino Smart Train by @ErrorJan

+Linux distros:
-* Chromium by @kawasaki
+* Raspbian by @chrisglencross
+* Ubuntu 16.04 @jacquesdt
+* Ubuntu Studio 20.04 @miguev

 Installation
 ------------